rajpurkar/mlx/source/_drafts/recognizing-musical-melodies.md

 ---
 title: Recognizing Musical Melodies With Neural Networks for Secure Audio Pairing
-subtitle:
+subtitle: Project Advisor - Professor Dan Boneh
-author: Pranav Rajpurkar and Brad Girardeau
+author: Pranav Rajpurkar, Brad Girardeau
 ---

 In this post, we share work that tackles a problem in the domain of security with machine learning.
 We address *secure device pairing*, a task in which we are trying to establish a secure connection between two devices wirelessly.
 We establish a protocol in which the devices can be paired securely if each device can recognize a melody played by the other.
 To enable this application, we build a machine learning system that can perform melody recognition.